spcourse/complexity/questions2/contents.md

 # Complexity questions, part 2

-All the code fragments below have a variable `n`.
-Determine the big O complexity in terms of `n` for these fragments.
+All the code fragments below have some structure that holds data.
+Determine the big O complexity in terms of `n` for these fragments, where `n` is a variable that represents the number of elements in the datastructure.
 If for example the big O complexity of an algorithm is quadratic, your answer should be "O(n^2)".

 ### Question 5